Communication Sciences and Disorders Courses (CSD)

 Training in skills necessary for working with school-age population; case management and aural rehabilitation, amplification and classroom hearing technology, identification and assessment practices, federal legislation that affects services.
 Requirements: CSD:5240 for AuD students.

-CSD:5258 Multilingualism and Culturally Responsive Practice in Communication Sciences and Disorders 3 s.h.
+CSD:5258 Multilingualism in Communication Sciences and Disorders 2 s.h.

-Trajectories of multilingual language acquisition in typical contexts and in context of communication disorders; connections between language, cognition, culture, and cultural-linguistic experiences to develop and apply culturally responsive speech and language assessment and intervention skills in context of cultural and linguistic diversity.
+Trajectories of multilingual language acquisition in typical contexts and in the context of communication disorders; connections between language, neurocognition, culture, and cultural-linguistic experiences; development and application of culturally responsive speech and language assessment and intervention skills for multilingual individuals.

 CSD:5260 Augmentative and Alternative Communication 2 s.h.